sasilver75/obsidian/Articles/The Q* Hypothesis - Tree of Thoughts reasoning, process reward models, and supercharging synthetic data (November 24, 2023) {Nathan Lambert}.md

 Using [[Best-of-N Sampling]], essentially generating a bunch of of and using the one that scored the highest by the reward model (an inference-time cousin of [[Rejection Sampling]]), PRMs outperform standard RMs on reasoning tasks.

 To date, most resources for PRMs show how to use them at inference time -- the true signal will come when this signal is optimized against training.
 To create the richest optimization setting, having the ability to generate diverse reasoning pathways for scoring and learning from is essential.
-- [[Tree of Thought]] prompting can give diversity to generations, which a policy can learn to exploit with access to a PRM.
+- [[Tree of Thoughts]] prompting can give diversity to generations, which a policy can learn to exploit with access to a PRM.

 ## Putting it together: What Q* could be